 We’ve been looking for people just like you.
-The kind who could make a real difference to a Queensland child or young person in need of a safe place to call home.
+The kind who could make a real difference to a child or young person in need of a safe place to call home.

 Great news, you've already started!
 This is the first step in your journey to support Queensland children in need.
 We've created this Foster Care Information Kit to help you understand and navigate what's involved in becoming a foster carer.
 The kit includes: